 The U.S. underwriters may purchase and sell our common stock in the open market.
 These transactions may include short sales, stabilizing transactions and purchases to cover positions created by short sales.
 Short sales involve the sale by the U.S. underwriters of a greater number of shares than they are required to purchase in this offering.
 "Covered" short sales are sales made in an amount not greater than the underwriters' option to purchase additional shares from the issuer in this offering.
 The U.S. underwriters may close out any covered short position by either exercising their option to purchase additional shares or purchasing shares in the open market.
-In determining the source of shares to close out the covered short position, the U.S. underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the overallotment option.
+In determining the source of shares to close out the covered short position, the U.S. underwriters will consider, among other things, the price of shares available for purchase in the open market as compared to the price at which they may purchase shares through the over-allotment option.
 "Naked" short sales are any sales in excess of such option.
 The U.S. underwriters must close out any naked short position by purchasing shares in the open market.
 A naked short position is more likely to be created if the U.S. underwriters are concerned that there may be downward pressure on the price of our common stock in the open market after pricing that could adversely affect investors who purchase in this offering.
 Stabilizing transactions consist of various bids for or purchases of common stock made by the U.S. underwriters in the open market prior to the completion of this offering.

-particular underwriter repays to the other underwriters a portion of the underwriting discount received by it because the U.S.

-underwriters have repurchased shares sold by or for the account of that underwriter in stabilizing or short covering transactions.
+The U.S. underwriters may also impose a penalty bid.
+This occurs when a particular underwriter repays to the other underwriters a portion of the underwriting discount received by it because the U.S. underwriters have repurchased shares sold by or for the account of that underwriter in stabilizing or short covering transactions.